christiantschoerner/randomreferral/README.md

 - Link and Last Updated not always fully visible on mobile in vertical view (open in new tab works nevertheless)

 ## TODOs
-- Option to show full name in "My Account" with (not only firstname)
 - Create MetaManager (+ Multi-Language Support)
-- Option to add Code without logging in to Tesla
+- Delete Code from Database page
+- Better way to fetch existing referrals

 ## Changelog
+### 27.7.2020 - 1:57 (MEZ)
+Tesla Login removed completely based on user feedback.

 ### 26.7.2020 - 23:23 (MEZ)
 Website is online - nice